dvansoye/Git-Obsidian/prompt-portfolio/performSystemsThinkingAnalysis.md

 ## Section 6 — Mermaid Diagram

 - Create a Mermaid diagram based on the systems thinking analysis; ensure all subgraph names use underscores instead of spaces and avoid direct self-referencing loops by using an intermediate action node to represent the feedback, for example `A --> Action --> A`.
 - Note: Subgraphs in Mermaid cannot be referenced as nodes; only plain named nodes can be linked.
+Also, don't use parentheses or quotes in the node text.
+Just use pure text.
+Finally, no need to add citations (Cite).
+It makes the diagram too busy.

 ## Appendix A — Quick Glossary Within This Analysis